 - Security: how do you ensure security integrity on remote reading workstations?

 - Patient privacy: how do you securely share patient information outside the hospital?

-- Quality & compliance: how does QC staff manage the quality of remote workstations and ensure medical compliance without having to visit all remote locations?
-Read more about the challenges in healthcare IT here.
+- Quality & compliance: how does QC staff manage the medical image quality of remote workstations and ensure compliance to medical image standards and guidelines without having to visit all remote locations?

-The graphics box is equipped with Barco’s MXRT graphics card.
-Next to full compatibility with Barco medical displays, it gives access to our entire suite of clinical workflow tools for increased accuracy and productivity.
+The station is equipped with Barco’s MXRT graphics card.
+Next to full compatibility with Barco medical displays, it gives access to our entire suite of workflow tools for increased accuracy and productivity.

 Our solution also allows healthcare IT staff to control every remote workstation for quality assurance and even report on them.
 In short, Barco’s remote radiology reading solution equips the next generation of radiologists with everything they need to make confident diagnostic decisions, from anywhere.
 Download the remote reading brochure.

 - Whitney J. Palmer, Physician Specialty Shortage – Including Radiologists – Continues to Climb.